aimeos/aimeos-docs/src/manual/services.md

 # Supported by ai-payments

 Service providers for many payment gateways are available by the *Aimeos* [ai-payments extension](https://github.com/aimeoscom/ai-payments).
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments